-New Melanoma Staging System – By means of an unprecedented cooperative effort among cancer centers around the world, the classification system recommended by the American Joint Commission on Cancer (AJCC) has been updated as of 2010.
-New findings about melanoma are incorporated to provide the most accurate diagnosis and prognosis (a forecast of how the disease is likely to progress).
+New Melanoma Staging System – By means of an unprecedented cooperative effort among cancer centers around the world, the classification system recommended by the American Joint Commission on Cancer (AJCC) was updated on January 1, 2018.
+New findings about melanoma were incorporated to provide the most accurate diagnosis and prognosis (a forecast of how the disease is likely to progress).

-The most important factors in the new staging system are the thickness of the tumor, known as Breslow’s thickness (also called Breslow’s depth), the appearance of microscopic ulceration (meaning that the epidermis on top of a major portion of the melanoma is not intact), and mitotic rate, the speed of cell division (how fast-growing the cancer cells are).
-Clark’s level will enter into serious consideration only in the rare instances when mitotic rate cannot be determined.
+The thickness of the tumor, known as Breslow thickness or Breslow-depth, and the appearance of microscopic ulceration (meaning the epidermis on top of a major portion of the melanoma is not intact) continue to be the most important factors in staging primary melanoma tumors, while mitotic rate, the speed of cell division (how fast-growing the cancer cells are), has been dropped as a staging criterion for stage I tumors.

 |Two examples of thin melanomas|

 To be exact, Breslow thickness measures in millimeters (1 mm equals 0.04 inch) the distance between the upper layer of the epidermis and the deepest point of tumor penetration.
 The thinner the melanoma, the better the chance of a cure.
 Therefore, Breslow thickness is considered one of the most significant factors in predicting disease progression.